Loud Hailer (album)

 Loud Hailer is the eleventh and final studio album by guitarist Jeff Beck, released on 15 July 2016 on Atco Records.
-It would be Beck's final solo album, almost seven years before his death on 10 January 2023.

 Reception

 The album was positively received by critics and fans.
-Although initially charting in the top 50 in many countries and receiving a fair amount of record company backing, the album quickly moved down the charts in the weeks following its release, and sales were disappointing.
-Following the conclusion of the tour supporting the album, Beck changed personnel for touring and utilized Jimmy Hall, Vinnie Colaiuta, and bassist Rhonda Smith.
+Although it initially charted in the top 50 in many countries, sales were disappointing.

 Track listing

 All tracks written by Jeff Beck, Carmen Vandenberg and Rosie Bones, except where noted.
 Vandenberg and Bones are two of the members of Bones UK.